google/comprehensive-rust/src/borrowing/interior-mutability.md

 The "interior mutability" pattern allows exclusive (mutable) access behind a shared reference.
-The standard library provides several ways to do this, all ensuring safety by performing a runtime check.
+The standard library provides several ways to do this, all while still ensuring safety, typically by performing a runtime check.

 ## `RefCell`